Weather-Station-Software/live-weather-station/readme.txt

 Display on your WordPress site, in many elegant ways, the meteorological data collected by public or personal weather stations.

 == Description ==
 Weather Station is a plugin that allows you to display, on your WordPress site, meteorological data from weather stations you have access to.
-It provides full support for many models of weather stations and for free or paid OpenWeatherMap and Weather Underground services&hellip;
+It provides full support for [many models of weather stations and for free or paid services](https://weather.station.software/handbook/technical-specifications/)&hellip;
 Whether you own a weather station or not, you can enjoy the power of Weather Station!

 You can find many demos and documentation on the [official website](https://weather.station.software/).